arshadhs/arshadhs.github.io/content/resume/index.md

 ### SPACEWAY group (STEEL) (Aricent)
 #### Duration and Place
-April 2005 to October 2005 (7 months) at Aricent #### Technologies
+April 2005 to October 2005 (7 months) at Aricent Technologies
 #### Description
 Contributed to the entire software development life cycle for the release of a load testing product.
 #### Roles and responsibilities
-● Introduced new features.
+- Introduced new features.
-o STEEL – TMS (web interface) integration into Test Harness o Procedure call support for STT o Global Variable Support for STT
+ - STEEL – TMS (web interface) integration into Test Harness
+ - Procedure call support for STT
+ - Global Variable Support for STT
-● Analysis and fixing of reported bugs.
+ - Analysis and fixing of reported bugs.
-● Responsible for overseeing the Quality procedures related to the project.
+ - Responsible for overseeing the Quality procedures related to the project.
 #### Technologies C, Lex and Yacc, TCL, ClearCase, gdb, Linux, Solaris

 ### SPACEWAY ST (Aricent)
 #### Duration and Place
-August 2004 – March 2005 (~1 Year) at Aricent #### Technologies
+August 2004 – March 2005 (~1 Year) at Aricent Technologies
 #### Description
 Contributed to the development of modules for a satellite video conferencing product, working on the entire software development life cycle.
 #### Roles and responsibilities
 - Introduced new features.
  - iBridge MCU-MP interface
  - iBridge Local User Interface (LUI)
  - Testing - unit testing & integration testing
  - Analysis and fixing of reported bugs.
 #### Technologies H.323, C, HTML, CVS, gdb, gcc, Linux, Solaris

 ### QuarkXPress ME